Table of Contents

 Tony created Trump.
 He’s Dr. Frankenstein.Edward Kosner, the former editor and publisher of New York

-It is an interesting read, glamorizing the life of the man who created the Trump organization.
-It talks about his childhood, the creation and the development of the Grand Hyatt Hotel and Trump Tower, and so forth.
-Trump also lays out an 11 step formula for business success, which is inspired by Norman Vincent Peale’s The Power of Positive Thinking.
-The Art of the Deal wasn’t, as Donald Trump claimed, the second best seller of all time, but there’s no doubt that it is well read and often quoted.
+The memoir covers Trump’s childhood, the development of the Grand Hyatt Hotel and Trump Tower, and lays out an 11-step formula for business success inspired by Norman Vincent Peale’s The Power of Positive Thinking.
+The Art of the Deal wasn’t, as Trump claimed, the second-best seller of all time, but there is no doubt that it was widely read and frequently quoted.

 Because of this book, Trump became a household name, famous far beyond his role as a real estate tycoon in New York.
 In the late 1980s, The Art of the Deal was the book to read.
 Everyone seemed to be talking about it, and they all wanted to know about Donald Trump.
 Who was he?
 How did he get so rich?
 The thought on everyone’s mind was that Donald must have the answers because he was obviously rich and successful.